 PGCMLS does not discriminate on the basis of race, color, ancestry or national origin, sex, religion, age, marital status, disability or perceived disability, occupation, political opinion, personal appearance, sexual orientation, genetic information or any other prohibited basis in employment or the provision of services.

 The following are examples of volunteer assignments.
 No volunteer, either regular or temporary, may be assigned to the Circulation or Information Desks at any time.

 Circulation Aide - Sorts and shelves Library materials; straightens shelves; repairs materials; puts labels on books.

 Computer Aide - Assists novice users in performing basic commands; performs basic troubleshooting.
 Aides with extensive computer experience may offer one-on-one tutoring or conduct workshops for small groups on computer basics, word processing, spreadsheets and other software available on Library computers.

-Facilitators for the English Conversation Club - The role of the facilitator is to plan and lead activities that promote English conversational skills for adult English language learners in a welcoming, fun and respectful environment.
-Facilitators are also needed for Spanish Conversation Clubs.
+Facilitators for the Language Conversation Club - The role of the facilitator is to plan and lead activities that promote English conversational skills for adult English language learners, or for Spanish Conversation Clubs, for those adults interested in promoting their Spanish conversation skills, all in a welcoming, fun and respectful environment.
 There are multiple locations available and schedules to select from.